Credit Card Interchange Rates: What You Need to Know About Payment Processing Fees

 How are interchange rates calculated?

-The cost of each credit card issuer’s interchange rate is determined by how expensive each card is to process.
-Generally, cards with a lot of extras – like free airline miles or cash back – have higher interchange rates than those that stick to the bare bones basics – like debit cards – since they are more difficult to process.
+The cost of each card issuer’s interchange rate is determined by how expensive each card type is to process.
+Generally, rewards cards with a lot of extras – like free airline miles or cash back – have higher interchange rates for merchants than those that stick to the bare bones basics – like debit cards – since they are more difficult to process.

-Credit card associations need to charge enough for interchange so that it’s worth it for banks to issue credit cards.
+Card associations need to charge enough for interchange so that it’s worth it for banks to issue the cards.
 However, they need to charge little enough that merchants like you will actually use them.
-Credit card interchange rates are constantly evolving (and being debated) to make sure that they remain a valuable proposition for both banks and merchants.
+Interchange rates are constantly evolving (and being debated) to make sure that they remain a valuable proposition for both banks and merchants.

 Since this is a transitional time for most retailers, it’s obviously not a great time to be hit with added credit card processing fees.
 The reality is that when you’re paying higher interchange fees, it can be difficult to avoid passing that expense onto your customers–– which is why understanding what each company charges for interchange, and why they charge what they do, is so important.